stanfordnlp/phrasal/README.md

 Phrasal depends on [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 We recommend that you clone and build [the latest repository from Github](https://github.com/stanfordnlp/CoreNLP).

-### Linux
+### Linux / MacOS

 1. Set the CORENLP_HOME environment variable to the root of the CoreNLP repository, which contains a Gradle script.
-Phrasal's Gradle script will execute the CoreNLP script for you..
+Phrasal's Gradle script will execute the CoreNLP script for you.

 2. `gradle installDist`

 3. (Optional) Build Eclipse project files by typing: `gradle eclipse`.

-4. (Optional, requires [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) Build the KenLM loader: `gradle compileKenLM`.
+4. (Optional, requires g++, [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) Build the KenLM loader: `gradle compileKenLM`.

 5. (Optional, requires g++, JDK, and Boost) Build the KenLM language model estimation tools: `gradle compileKenLMtools`.

 ### Windows

-Installation of Gradle is required.
 Follow the Linux instructions above.
 Then be sure to run `gradle startupScripts` to generate a .bat file for running Phrasal.

 ### Stanford NLP cluster